-- At least three business days, before a scheduled (elective) Inpatient Hospital admission - As soon as possible within 24 hours of the first business day after receiving Emergency care or a Hospital admittance - Upon being identified as a potential organ or tissue transplant recipient - At least three business days before receiving any other services requiring notification
+- At least three business days, before a scheduled (elective) Inpatient Hospital admission - As soon as possible within 24 hours of the admission.
+If the stay is accessing a Managed Care UnitedHealthcare Network Provider, that facility must provide timely admission Notification (even if advance Notification was provided by the Physician and pre-service coverage approval is on file).
+If it is not a-Managed Care UnitedHealthcare Network Provider the Covered Person is responsible for ensuring the facility completes that Notification. first business day after receiving Emergency care or a Hospital admittance - Upon being identified as a potential organ or tissue transplant recipient - At least three business days before receiving any other services requiring notification

 Special Notes: The Covered Person will not be penalized for failure to obtain notification if a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect that the absence of immediate medical attention would jeopardize the life or long-term health of the individual.
-However, Covered Persons who received care on this basis must contact the Care Coordinators as soon as possible within 24 hours of the first business day after receiving care or Hospital admittance.
+However, Covered Persons who received care on this basis must contact the Care Coordinators as soon as possible within 24 hours of the admission.
+If the stay is accessing a Managed Care UnitedHealthcare Network Provider, that facility must provide timely admission Notification (even if advance Notification was provided by the Physician and pre-service coverage approval is on file).
+If it is not a-Managed Care UnitedHealthcare Network Provider the Covered Person is responsible for ensuring the facility completes that Notification. first business day after receiving care or Hospital admittance.
 Care Coordinators will then coordinate with the Utilization Review Organization to review services provided within 48 hours of being contacted.